Kumpob/OCRTranslator/README.md

 - **Image format:** Only PNG images are processed.
 Use `convert_to_png.py` to convert other formats.
 - **Font:** The draw script uses `C:/Windows/Fonts/comicz.ttf` (Comic Sans Bold-Italics) by default.
 Edit `get_font()` in `draw.py` to use a different font.
 Use `checkfont.py` see available fonts.
+- This project depends on PaddleOCR, licensed under the Apache License 2.0.